OsmoSystems/osmo-jupyter/README.md

 # Jupyter Notebook Tools
 This is a set of tools that is designed to facilitate science in the context of Osmo Systems.
 The code herein generally expects to be run in the context of a jupyter notebook.
-TODO (PR feedback plz): eventually it might be used elsewhere. is it OK to put it all here for now and potentially have to refactor/move it later?

 ## What lives here

 Here's the basic heuristic for what should live in this library vs. in a notebook.

+* Is this function reusable across many experiments/activities?
+* Will that still be true for the foreseeable future?
+* Is it fairly Osmo-specific?
-**Is this function reusable across many experiments/activities, both now and for the foreseeable future, and is it fairly Osmo-specific?** yes = probably it should live here. no = probably not.
+**yes** = probably it should live here. **no** = probably not.

 Examples of code that should live here: